weronikaolejniczak/no-holding-horses/README.md

-# Getting Started with Create React App
+# No Holding Horses 🐎

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with TypeScript configuration.

+No Holding Horses is a race betting application, where you can see all the active and inactive races, and place your bets!

 ## Available Scripts